View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 The faculty is home to a thriving research culture which includes a series of staff and student conference programmes, guest lectures and seminars, as well as active research groups.

-Research: The Development of a Research Proposal introduces you to the research process.
-The module will cover the philosophical fundamentals of both quantitative and qualitative traditions and a range of research methodologies.
-You will develop a proposal that will demonstrate your ability to plan a small-scale empirical project in your chosen discipline and demonstrate awareness of the theoretical and practical implications of undertaking such a study.
-The online content that you will experience during this module is designed to encourage online group interaction as well as independent learning.
+Research Methods introduces you to the research process including the philosophical fundamentals of both quantitative and qualitative traditions and a range of research methodologies.
+The module will enable you to demonstrate the ability to critically appraise a range of research methodologies and plan a small-scale empirical project in your chosen discipline, as well as gaining awareness of the theoretical and practical implications of undertaking such a study.

 Dissertation for Health and Social Care Professionals enables you to focus upon a significant piece of investigative enquiry from conceptualisation through to completion.
 Within this module, ‘research’ is interpreted as including empirical research involving qualitative and/or quantitative methods, service evaluation, clinical audit, systematic review or a negotiated investigative enquiry unique to your own field of specialism, for example historical/archival research.
 The subject chosen will reflect (and be directly relevant to) an identifiable area of the programme’s curriculum content and will be negotiated and agreed with the course team.

-You will select a further 80 credits of modules from the Faculty of Health and Social Care CPD portfolio.
+You will select a further 80 credits of modules from the Faculty of Health, Social Care and Medicine CPD portfolio.

 Optional modules provide an element of choice within the programme curriculum.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by timetabling requirements.